caltechlibrary/dataset/docs/dataset.md

-    export-csv     Export a JSON records from a collection to a CSV file export-gsheet  Export a collection's JSON records to a GSheet frame          define or retrieve a frame from a collection frame-labels   define explicitly the labels associated with a frame frame-types    define explicitly the column type names associated with a frame frames         list the available frames in a collection grid           Creates a data grid from a list keys of dot paths
+    export-csv     Export a JSON records from a collection to a CSV file export-gsheet  Export a collection's JSON records to a GSheet frame          define or retrieve a frame from a collection frame-types    define explicitly the column type names associated with a frame frames         list the available frames in a collection grid           Creates a data grid from a list keys of dot paths